-All in all, the question of “can i put company projects in my portfolio” comes down to just a couple things:
+All in all, the question of “can I use agency work in my personal portfolio?” comes down to just a couple of simple things:

-Remember, if you need legal help, our friends are waiting to help you.
+Remember, if you need legal help, our friends at Lawgood are waiting to help you.
 Other than that, just make a decision and move forward.
-You’ve got this!

 Keep the conversation going...